Decision number one is whether to hire an individual or a housecleaning

 cost of living is higher than average, wages should be raised accordingly.

-As of this writing, the Districts minimum wage is $8.25 per hour.
-The
+As of this writing, the Districts minimum wage is $9.50 per hour and will

 Higher wages should be paid for jobs requiring previously acquired training